googleapis/google-cloud-cpp/release/README.md

 * Switch to the existing release branch, e.g. `git checkout v1.17.x`.
 * Bump the version numbers for the patch release
   * Create a new branch off the release branch
-  * Follow the instructions in the "Bump the version number in `main`" instructions from above, but update the patch number, not the minor number.
+  * Update the minor version in the top-level `CMakeLists.txt` file.
+  * Run `ci/cloudbuild/build.sh -t check-api-pr` to update both the API baselines and `google/cloud/internal/version_info.h`.
   * **Send this PR for review and merge it before continuing**
 * Create a new branch off the release branch, which now contains the new patch version and baseline ABI dumps.
 * Create or cherry-pick commits with the desired changes.
-* Update `CHANELOG.md` to reflect the changes made.
+* Update `CHANGELOG.md` to reflect the changes made.
-* Bump the minor version number in the top-level CMakeLists.txt and run the cmake configuration step to update the different `version_info.h` files.
 * After merging the PR(s) with all the above changes, use the Release UI on GitHub to create a pre-release along with a new tag for the release.
 * After review, publish the release.